Browse by Medical Category

 The Department of Urology at Massachusetts General Hospital is a recognized leader in investigating the causes of prostate and bladder cancer and developing preventative methods, treatments and cures for various urological diseases and disorders, such as bladder dysfunction, Benign prostatic hyperplasia (BPH), and interstitial cystitis/painful bladder syndrome (IC/PBS).
 For patients who do not respond to conventional treatments, our clinical trials can offer a promising (albeit investigative) treatment option.

 Urologic diseases and conditions affect people of all ages and can lead to a decrease in quality of life.
 Non-cancerous urologic diseases affect many individuals:

 There has been a rise in the prevalence of urologic cancers, which is estimated at 19.5 percent of cancers globally.
 Most urologic cancers are kidney, prostate, testicular and bladder cancers, with prostate cancer being the most prevalent.

 There is a significant need for new scientific insights into urologic conditions to inform the advancement of new therapies and earlier diagnosis.

 Our studies investigate:

-Adam S. Feldman, MD, MPH Urologist, Department of Urology Director, Combined Harvard Urologic Oncology Fellowship
+Adam S. Feldman, MD, MPH Director, Urology Research Director, Combined Harvard Urologic Oncology Fellowship

 Chin-Lee Wu, MD, PhD Associate Director, Genitourinary Pathology Services Associate Pathologist